duckietown/dockertown/docs/template/user_guide/running_inside_a_container.md

-# Running pydock inside a container
+# Running dockertown inside a container

 *To follow this example, you just need Docker installed, and nothing else!*

 ### The use case

-Sometimes you don't want to install Python on your system, but you still would like to use pydock to handle most of the Docker logic.
+Sometimes you don't want to install Python on your system, but you still would like to use dockertown to handle most of the Docker logic.

-You can then run pydock inside a Docker container.
+You can then run dockertown inside a Docker container.
 For simplicity, we let the container access the Docker daemon of the host.

 Let's give you the code example, and we'll explain afterwards where is the magic.